AlexandreSajus/3Draw/README.md

 # 3Draw

-This is a Processing project in which calculates the position of a colorful object by using the data of 2 webcams (which names can be define in the config.txt file), and displays it.
+This Processing software allows you to draw anything in 3D using a pen, two webcams and Unity.
 The user can draw lines, change the color, the weight and the drawing mode.

-The program can communicate with other porgrams (like Unity for instance) if they send a "get" request through the right port.
+Made by Fabien Roger, Eric Nguyen and Alexandre Sajus

-Here are some images from a french presentation of the project made in 2017.
+Here are some images from a french presentation of our project made in 2017.

 ![](images/pres.png?raw=true "Presentation")